A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Heart Sound Analysis Tasks

 \subsection{Segmentation}

-Heart sound segmentation was used to split an audio sample into a set of smaller audio segments, which could be equal to or shorter than a complete cardiac cycle~\cite{noman2019short,baydoun2020analysis,upretee2019accurate}.
+Heart sound segmentation aims to split an audio sample into a set of smaller audio segments, which could be equal to or shorter than a complete cardiac cycle~\cite{noman2019short,baydoun2020analysis,upretee2019accurate}.
 The segments shorter than a cardiac cycle could include S1, systole, S2, and diastole, as indicated in Fig.~\ref{fig:segmentation}.

 \sstitle{Energy-based segmentation} As heart sounds at different states have various energies, signal energy has been used for localising S1 and S2 peaks~\cite{low2018classification,deperlioglu2019classification,deperliuglu2018classification,deperlioglu2021heart}.
 Based on frequency information (\eg Wavelet Transform (WT)) of heart sounds, energy peaks of wavelet coefficients were detected for localising S1 and S2 in~\cite{eslamizadeh2017heart}.